MuneebMoosa/useless-ideas/README.md

 # [WHAT AT THE END] 🎯

-A web application that lets users search for movies and find out if they have a happy, sad, or twist/cliffhanger ending.
+A web application that lets users search for movies and find out how ending looks like.

 ## 🚀 Quick Start